 All persons, corporations, partnerships, etc. owning business personal property, aircraft, commercial mobile or portable units are subject to ad valorem tax.
 The property must be listed and assessed in the Revenue Commissioner's Office after October 1, but no later than December 31 each year.
 Failure to make an assessment by the 3rd Monday in January will result in a 10% penalty and fees being added to the tax bill.
 All business personal property is appraised by the County Revenue Commissioner for taxes, based on the cost new and allowance for depreciation due to age.

 The Alabama Manufactured Home Act (91-694), signed into law July 18, 1991, changed the way manufactured homes are treated for tax and revenue purposes in Alabama.
 Under the Act those manufactured homes located on the owner's property and not held for rent or lease will be assessed on the real property tax rolls in the Revenue Commissioner's Office.
 All others must be registered.
 Proof of ownership, along with a description that includes size, ID number, year made and model of the manufactured home should be brought to the Revenue Commissionerís Office to make an assessment.
 The owner will receive a decal to display on the right front corner as proof that the taxes are paid.
 A homestead exemption may be claimed if you own the manufactured home, the property and live there as your principle residence as of October I. Proof of title (20 years or newer model) and that sales tax has been paid must be provided at time of assessment/registration.
 All manufactured homes must be registered or assessed within 30 calendar days of purchase.
 Renewal of manufactured home registrations is October/November each year.
 There is a $10.00 penalty for late registration.
-Persons over 65 or permanently and totally disabled should be applied for yearly between October 1st and November 30th.
+All exemptions for over 65 or permanently and totally disabled should be applied for yearly between October 1st and November 30th.
 If not applied for, as of December 1st, full registration fees have to be paid with $10 late penalty.

 Responsibility for assessing property (telling the revenue commissioner you have bought property and what it is used for) lies with the owner to see that all the necessary steps have been completed.
 As a minimum the following steps should be done: